|

 into any other order, by clicking the appropriate column heading

-know, but cannot name.
+a name.
 All you have to do is pick out the first ten notes, using

 the mouse on a virtual piano.